Our History

 At this meeting, the Club’s first Board of Management was elected:

-• President: Brian Gray
+President: Brian Gray

-• Vice President: Arthur Boyd
+Vice President: Arthur Boyd

-• Secretary: Rodney Bristow
+Secretary: Rodney Bristow

-• Treasurer: Richard Talbot
+Treasurer: Richard Talbot

-During discussions, Arthur Boyd proposed the name Geelong Miniature and Model Railway Society, reflecting the long-term vision of combining a passenger-carrying railway with miniature model railways within a larger railway park.
+During discussions, Arthur Boyd proposed the name Geelong Miniature and Model Railway Society, reflecting the long-term vision of combining a passenger-carrying miniature railway with miniature model railways within a larger railway park.

-On 16 September 2016, the Geelong Miniature and Model Railway Society was formally established as a Not-for-Profit organisation.
+On 16 September 2016, the Geelong Miniature and Model Railway Society was formally established as a Not-for-Profit Organisation.

 Business Planning and Council Engagement (2016–2018)

-Over the next five months, members developed a draft Business Case and inspected hundreds of potential sites throughout the Geelong region.
+Over the following months, members developed a draft Business Case and inspected hundreds of potential sites throughout the Geelong region.
+Numerous meetings were held to refine site options and finalize documentation before submission to the City of Greater Geelong.

+Over the following months, the Club continued to advocate strongly, escalating discussions to include Councilors and the Mayor.
 However, further meetings confirmed Council’s unwillingness to support the project without substantial upfront funding, effectively halting progress within Geelong at that time.

 Expansion Beyond Geelong and Further Setbacks